 Hosted by the Oregon Brewers Guild over President’s Day weekend, Zwickelmania is a statewide tasting event with more than 120 breweries across Oregon — and more than 40 in the Portland metropolitan area — opening their doors and offering free tastings and food pairings to visitors.
 Brewer-led discussions and tours give visitors a unique backstage pass to some of the world’s best craft breweries and free shuttle buses ensure safe sipping.

-Founded in 2015, the SheBrew Brewfest features more than 30 female craft beer, cider and mead makers as well as musicians and comedians.
-This two-part event starts with a homebrew competition and culminates in an all-day festival at benefiting LGBTQ charity Human Rights Campaign.
+Founded in 2015, the SheBrew Brewfest features more than 30 female craft beer, cider and mead makers, musicians, and comedians.
+This two-part event starts with a homebrew competition and culminates in an all-day festival benefiting the LGBTQ charity Human Rights Campaign.

 Baker’s Dozen Coffee Beers & Donuts

-In a perfectly Portland pairing, the Baker’s Dozen festival offers samples of 13 unique coffee beers and 13 custom donuts, all from local producers.
+In a perfectly Portland pairing, the Baker’s Dozen festival offers samples of 13 unique coffee beers and 13 custom donuts from local producers.
 Many of the beers feature coffees roasted in Portland, as well.

 Nano Beer Fest

-Good things come in small packages at this festival celebrating pint-sized producers from Oregon, Washington and Idaho.
-Sample carefully crafted brews from more than two dozen “nano” breweries (defined as those which brew three or less barrels of beers at a time) at the Nano Beer Festival at Max’s Fanno Creek Brewpub in Tigard, just southwest of Portland.
+Good things come in small packages at this festival, celebrating pint-sized producers from Oregon, Washington and Idaho.
+Sample carefully crafted brews from more than two dozen “nano” breweries (defined as those which brew three or fewer barrels of beers at a time) at the Nano Beer Festival at John’s Marketplace.

 Portland Beers by Style